KamaljyotiNath/DeepONet_for_Full_Waveform_Inversion/README.md

 - argparse
 - sys

-### Loading model and data
+### Load model and data

 Download the trained model and the normalization scale from the Dropbox mentioned above\
-Download the dataset from the OpenFWI., The link is given above
+Download the dataset from the OpenFWI.
+The link is given above

 - Load model parameters in the main.py file \
 W_b_dict = np.load('PATH TO Weight_bias.npy', allow_pickle='True')